twyunting/Walmart-Womens-Shoes-Analysis/README.md

 ### Required Packages
 1. **`shiny`**: Package shiny version 1.5.0
-The Shiny package helps establish relationships with web applications in R. Help us build programs with minimal effort to develop inputs and outputs.
+- The Shiny package helps establish relationships with web applications in R. Help us build programs with minimal effort to develop inputs and outputs.

 2. **`tidyverse`**: Package tidyverse version 1.3.0
-The tidyverse package is a package that helps coordinate work with each other.
+- The tidyverse package is a package that helps coordinate work with each other.
 Installing this package can easily install and load the core package from tidyverse.

 3. **`broom`**: Package broom version 0.7.0
-The broom package accepts the messy output of built-in functions in R, such as lm, NLS, or t-test, and converts them into neat data frames.
+- The broom package accepts the messy output of built-in functions in R, such as lm, NLS, or t-test, and converts them into neat data frames.

 4. **`lubridate`**: Package lubridate version 1.7.9
-The lubridate package focuses on the processing of Date-time data.
+- The lubridate package focuses on the processing of Date-time data.

 5. **`shinythemes`**: Package shinythemes version 1.1.2
-The Shinythemes package gives the standard style themes of Shiny apps
+- The Shinythemes package gives the standard style themes of Shiny apps

 6. **`mosaic`**: Package Mosaic version 1.8.2
-Data sets and utility programs of MOSAIC package for teaching mathematics, statistics, calculations and modeling
+- Data sets and utility programs of MOSAIC package for teaching mathematics, statistics, calculations and modeling

 7. **`wordcloud2`**:
-Realize data visualization.
+- Realize data visualization.
 Compared with a word cloud, wordcloud2 can more effectively use the interval between words to insert data and draw customized word clouds based on pictures or text.

-8. **`Tidytext`**:Package tidytext version 0.2.6
-The Tidytext package implements a clean data separation, making the task of mining data more efficient.

 ### Data Sources and Structures
 The [dataset1](https://data.world/datafiniti/womens-shoe-prices/workspace/file?filename=Datafiniti_Womens_Shoes_Jun19.csv) [dataset2](https://data.world/datafiniti/womens-shoe-prices/workspace/file?filename=7003_1.csv) and [dataset3](https://data.world/datafiniti/womens-shoe-prices/workspace/file?filename=Datafiniti_Womens_Shoes.csv) are from the [Data.World](https://data.world/) and created by Datafiniti.
 We combined these 3 datasets into one dataset.